What Does it Mean to Study Counseling?

 Preparing for a College Degree Program in Counseling

-Obviously, the best counselors enjoy--and are good at--listening to and helping people who are experiencing various types of stress.
 Everyone experiences stress of some sort, which means that many very different career opportunities await counseling students.
-However, this variety also makes it important for students to choose a specialty fairly early, so they may prepare for the unique demands of their chosen field.
+However, this variety also makes it important for students to choose a specialty fairly early, so they may begin to focus upon the unique demands of their chosen field.

 As early as possible, you should evaluate your goals and desires, as well as your own strengths and weaknesses.
 Ask yourself the following questions to avoid ending up with the wrong type of counseling degree or on the wrong career path.